BeejLuig/currency-converter/NOTES.md

 - Responsible for parsing the currencies on the page and reporting to the background script
 - Updates the currency text on the page and/or adds a tooltip for each displayed currency
+- Could report classes/IDs of elements that contained a currency conversion (or path to DOM nodes) to be cached in storage so the DOM doesn't have to be searched each time for similar pages within the same (sub)domain/page

 ### Options